 Interested?
 Do keep in mind Sena products are not cheap.
 This little helmet retails for $349, a pretty high price to pay for a half helmet.
 Its smart capabilities may be worth every penny, though.

-While competitors like Skully and Nuviz have risen and fallen, LiveMap continues standing after an unsuccessful 2013 Indiegogo campaign and years of work.
-Their complete motorcycle helmet experience is said to be launching in Q2 2018 and you can now pre-order your unit for $1500.
+LiveMap continues to stay alive after an unsuccessful 2013 Indiegogo campaign and years of work.
+Their complete motorcycle helmet experience is said to be launching sometime 2018 and you can now pre-order your unit for $1500.

 Wait, what?!
 That may seem like a very high price (and it is), but we must also take a look at what this thing can do.
 For starters, the helmet can project GPS navigation directions straight into your face shield.
 This means you don’t need to turn your eyes into a tiny display or look around for your phone.
 Just keep your eyes on the road and white for directions to appear.
 And that is not all the projector can display; you can also keep track of speed and other parameters.

 The helmet carries a fully functional camera, which can record footage of your adventures, as well as evidence in case any accident or incident takes places.
 The mic and headphones will also allow you to use voice commands, listen to music, answer calls and more.

 This is not exactly a “smart” helmet, but it would be a smart purchase if you like being safe.
 The one thing it does, it does very well – keeping you aware of what’s behind you.

 The Reevu MSX1 turns your helmet into a rear-view mirror of sorts.
 It takes light from the back, bends it around the head and displays an image of the road behind the rider.